lob23/Trafficrawl/README.md

 # Trafficrawl

 ## I. Introduction:
 This repository provides a lightweight tool to capture HTTP(S) requests from Android applications using mitmproxy.
 It is up-to-date and handles certificate pinning (using Frida) as well as the untrusted user certificate issue introduced in Android 7.0 (API level 24).

-The current version is for macOS.
-Support for other operating systems will be added later upon request.
+> ⚠️ **Warning:** The current version only supports macOS.
+> Support for other operating systems will be added later if requested.

 ## II.
 Prequisite:
 ### 1. Android Studio Emulator: